MIDI Controllers Setup and The MIDI Tab

 CC (MIDI Continuous Controller)- The standard 128 MIDI controller numbers as defined in the MIDI spec.
 More specifically, these are the controllers transmitted by hardware knob and slider controls.
 MIDI CC’s can be used to control parameters in real-time or recorded and played back within DAW software.

 MMC (MIDI Machine Control)- The MIDI control protocol for tape machine-style transport controls.
 Back in the dark ages, this was used to control wonky old Tascam and Fostex reel-to-reel monsters, but it's useful if your MIDI controller has tape-style transport control buttons.

-Aftertouch- Besides sounding like a 1979 Neil Diamond record, some keyboard controllers transmit controller data when keys are pressed and released as they're held down.
+Pressure- Most modern keyboard controllers transmit controller data when keys are pressed and released as they're held down.
 The vast majority of keyboard controllers with aftertouch transmit "mono" aftertouch only; in other words, aftertouch data is the sum of all keys to one single data stream, but that shouldn't present any problems, as Lowdown is a strictly monophonic (one-note-at-a-time) instrument.

-Key- This allows keys of the computer QWERTY keyboard to at as button controls for Mercury-4's onscreen controls.
+Key- This allows keys of the computer QWERTY keyboard to at as button controls for Lowdown's onscreen controls.